gitlabhq/gitlabhq/doc/articles/test_and_deploy_laravel_apps_with_gitlab_ci_and_envoy/index.md

 - `$release` contains a date, so every time that we deploy a new release of our app, we get a new folder with the current date as name
 - `$new_release_dir` is the full path of the new release which is used just to make the tasks cleaner

-The first step of our deployment process is to define a set of variables within [@setup](https://laravel.com/docs/envoy/#setup) directive.
-You may change the `app` to your application's name.

 #### @story directive

+The [@story](https://laravel.com/docs/envoy/#stories) directive allows us define a list of tasks that can be run as a single task.
+Here we have three tasks called `clone_repository`, `run_composer`, `update_symlinks`.
+These variables are usable to making our task's codes more cleaner:

 ```php
 ...